 Lawson Ott and his mother moved to 394 Marlborough in about 1944.
 She died in October of 1944; he continued to live there until about 1947.

-By 1948, 394 Marlborough was the home of retired auto mechanic Henry Berg, a widower, who operated it as a lodging house.
+On September 18, 1947, 394 Marlborough was acquired from Lawson Ott by retired auto mechanic Henry Berg, a widower, who operated it as a lodging house.
 He previously had lived at 56 Temple.
-He was the assessed owner of 394 Marlborough from 1948 through 1955, and possibly later.
 He continued to live there until about 1955.

-By 1959, 394 Marlborough was owned by the Copley Realty Trust.
-In October of 1959, it applied for (and subsequently received) permission to convert the property from a lodging house into ten apartments.
+On October 30, 1959, 394 Marlborough was acquired from Harold Parritz by Richard H. Rubin.
+That same month, he applied for (and subsequently received) permission to convert the property from a lodging house into ten apartments.
+On December 1, 1959, he transferred the property to himself as trustee of the Copley Realty Trust.

-The property changed hands and in October of 1981 was purchased by Russell L. Peterson, trustee of the 394 Marlborough Street Realty Trust.
+The property changed hands and on January 30, 1978, was acquired by Donato F. Pizzuti and Russell L. Peterson, trustees of the Stanton Realty Trust.

-In January of 1982, he converted the property into ten condominium units, the 394 Marlborough Street Condominium.
+On January 28, 1982, he converted the property into ten condominium units, the 394 Marlborough Street Condominium.